 How annuities work

-An annuity is a long term investment that is issued by an insurance company designed to help protect you from the risk of outliving your income.
-Through annualization, your purchase payments (what you contribute) are converted into periodic payments that can last for life.
+An annuity is a contractual agreement with an insurance company designed to help protect you from the risk of outliving your income.
+Your purchase payments are annualized and converted into periodic payments that can last for life.

 - Invest a lump sum or invest over a period of time

 - Start receiving payments immediately or at some later date

 - Select a fixed, variable or indexed rate of return